List of Emmerdale characters introduced in 2004: Thomas King

 Thomas King is the son of Carl (Tom Lister) and Colleen King (Melanie Ash).
-He appeared in 2004, 2005, 2006, 2007, 2009, 2010, 2012 and 2013.
+He appeared between 2004–2007 and 2009 played by Jack Ferguson, and by Connor Hill in 2010, followed by Mark Flanagan between 2012-2013.
+He returned in April 2023 on a regular basis, played by James Chase.
+On 26 July 2024, it was announced that Chase had quit the role and would depart the series when his storyline had concluded and Tom departed on 19 December 2024.
+He then returned in February 2025 in a guest appearance.

 Named after his grandfather, Tom King (Kenneth Farrington), Thomas's parents separated when he was young.
 He first appears in 2004 when his mother tells Carl she wants a divorce and initially refuses to let him see the children.
 However, Thomas and his sister, Anya (Ceryen Dean; Lauren Sheriston), visit their father in 2005, 2006 and June 2007.
-In February 2009, he and Anya visit to meet their new stepmother, Lexi Nicholls (Sally Oliver).
+In February 2009, he and Anya visit to meet their new future stepmother, Lexi Nicholls (Sally Oliver).
 Thomas is meant to attend the wedding but stays at home, due to chicken pox.
 In January 2010, Colleen arrives with the children, asking Carl to look after them as her husband has had an accident at work.
 They move into Mill Cottage temporarily.
 Thomas and Anya cause problems for Ashley (John Middleton) and Laurel Thomas (Charlotte Bellamy) and Edna Birch (Shirley Stelfox).
 In April, Colleen returns and tells Carl she wants to emigrate to Saudi Arabia and take the children with her and they leave the next day.
-Thomas and Anya return eight months later on Christmas Eve in preparation for Carl's wedding to Chas Dingle (Lucy Pargeter) the following day but the wedding ends in chaos when Chas jilts Carl and reveals his affair with Eve Jenson (Suzanne Shaw), Carl takes Thomas and Anya back home to Saudi Arabia.
+Thomas and Anya return eight months later on Christmas Eve in preparation for Carl's ill-fated wedding to Chas Dingle (Lucy Pargeter) the following day but the wedding ends when Chas jilts Carl due to his affair with Eve Jenson (Suzanne Shaw).
+Carl takes Thomas and Anya back home to Saudi Arabia.